What is it that's hard to get, that everyone wants, but causes much frustration? Meeting rooms of course! What else?!

 But what about those times when you are on the go and need to schedule a meeting and/or book a room, but you’re not in the office nor by your computer?
 Use a meeting scheduling app on your phone of course!
 If you’re looking for a meeting room booking system for your organization, we highly recommend choosing one that offers a phone app as a complement to room displays – simply because it gives the user full flexibility.

 One of the biggest advantages with room booking systems is that they help to improve the meeting culture.
 You might think it sounds pretentious, but just think of all the times your meetings have been disrupted by colleagues knocking on the door asking when the room will be available.
 Having people lingering outside your meeting room can stress you and negatively impact your meeting and productivity.
-Let’s not forget those situations when you arrive to your booked room but someone else (a.k.a. a “room shark”) is using it because he or she haven’t checked the room’s availability.
+Let’s not forget those situations when you arrive to your booked room but someone else (a.k.a. a “room shark”) is using it because he or she hasn’t checked the room’s availability.

 As we talked about in “the meeting room challenge” section people experience a lack of meeting rooms in many organizations.
 This stresses employees, causing friction and leading up to an unhealthy competition over meeting rooms.
 The competition manifests in over-bookings where employees set recurring meetings and book meeting rooms far in advance to prevent future unavailability.